-Houghton at Tanzania An intensive fall semester experience, Houghton at Tanzania offers the unique opportunity to study anthropology, history, animal ethology, linguistics, intercultural studies, and ecotourism in East Africa.
+An intensive fall semester experience, Houghton in Tanzania offers the unique opportunity to study anthropology, history, animal ethology, linguistics, intercultural studies, and ecotourism in East Africa.
 Students will visit the Maasai, Hehe, and other tribes, observe dozens of animal species in natural habitat, and soak up the history, language and culture of East Africa.
 (Course list follows.)